toniov/es-fixtures/README.md

   - Native Promises usage
 - ES6 usage
 - The only dependencies are [minimist](https://github.com/substack/minimist) for the CLI and the official [Elasticsearch javascript driver](https://github.com/elastic/elasticsearch-js)
+- Tested in Elasticsearch 1.x, 2.x and 5.x

 # CLI